-“So I jump ship in Hong Kong, make my way over to Mexico and the Puerto Los Cabos golf course.”
+“So I jump ship in Hong Kong, make my way over to Mexico and Puerto Los Cabos.”

 Mexico is an amazing place, but the best of it would surely have to be the Baja Peninsula.
 If you are a golfer that is.
 With so many great golf courses along this stretch of land, you will always play a world class track.
 Courses like El Dorado, Cabo Real, Palmilla and Club Campestre will give the average Australian golfer an unforgettable day out, especially because of the weather.
 Brilliant sunny, not a cloud in the sky, hot days await you and if you go at the right time of the year, no crowds either.
 My holiday there was added onto my America trip because I felt I just had to get down there to experience the incredible Mexican golf courses that have been designed by some of the best.
 One in particular caught my attention when researching them all.
 Puerto Los Cabos.